 The Incline Village General Improvement District (IVGID) has begun the process of safely reopening select venues, with additional restrictions in place to reduce touchpoints and adhere to state and local regulations.
-Please CLICK HERE for updates on which venues are currently open with restrictions.
-District staff are continuously reevaluating the situation and the changing state guidelines in an effort to reopen additional venues as soon as possible.

 Welcome to the Tahoe Water Suppliers Association (TWSA)

 The Tahoe Water Suppliers Association (TWSA) is a Lake Tahoe based partnership comprised of California and Nevada municipal water agencies, dedicated to providing clean and safe drinking water.
 Our water source is Lake Tahoe, allowing us to deliver some of the finest drinking water in the world.

 Cave Rock Water System Edgewood Water Company Glenbrook Water Cooperative Incline Village General Improvement District Kingsbury General Improvement District North Tahoe Public Utility District Round Hill General Improvement District Skyland Water Company South Tahoe Public Utility District Tahoe City Public Utility District Zephyr Water Utility Lakeside Park Association

 The mission of the Tahoe Water Suppliers Association is to develop, implement and maintain an effective watershed control program in order to satisfy recommendations in watershed sanitary surveys, advocate for the protection of Lake Tahoe as a viable source of drinking water, and to satisfy additional state and federal requirements.